The computational cost of blocking for sampling discretely observed diffusions: Discussion

 \section{Discussion}

 In this article we have analysed and provided practical guidance for using blocking schemes when conducting Bayesian inference for discretely observed diffusions.
 We achieved this by studying the computational cost of diffusion bridge sampling algorithms.
-We have shown rigorously that the computational cost of rejection sampling on path-space (modified with blocking) targeting the law of a Gaussian diffusion scales at most as $\mathcal{O}(T^{3+\chi_2})$ as $T\to\infty$ (for an arbitrarily small $\chi_2>0$), so long as the number of equidistant anchors is $m=\ctc T^{1+\chi_1}$ (for some $\chi_1>0$ and $\ctc >0$).
-Furthermore, using the example of a non-linear sine diffusion we provide empirical evidence which would suggest that these same conclusions hold for diffusions outside of this restrictive class.
+We have shown rigorously that the computational cost of rejection sampling on path-space (modified with blocking) targeting the law of scaled Brownian motion scales as $\mathcal{O}(T^3)$ as $T\to\infty$, and as $\mathcal{O}(T)$ in the case of the Ornstein--Uhlenbeck process, so long as the number of equidistant anchors is $m=\ctc T$ (for some $\ctc >0$).
+In Remark \ref{rem:oubetter} we discussed the practicality of exploiting the computational saving achievable in the case of the Ornstein--Uhlenbeck process.
+Furthermore, using the example of a non-linear sine diffusion we provide empirical evidence which would suggest that the conclusions about Brownian motion hold also for non-ergodic diffusions outside of a restrictive class of Gaussian processes.

-Theorem \ref{thm:main_thm_comp_cost} indicates that choosing the number of knots in excess of the guideline we provide results in a penalty which is polynomial in $T$, whereas critically choosing too few knots results in the computational cost being dominated by the exponential cost for imputing diffusion bridges between successive knots (see Proposition \ref{prop:comp_cost}).
-As such our guideline of choosing $m=\ctc T^{1+\chi_1}$, (for some small $\chi_1>0$ and some $\ctc >0$) is useful for ensuring the robustness of blocking schemes, and the simplification of choosing $m \propto T$ is a reasonable heuristic for practitioners.
+Our theory indicates that choosing too few knots results in the computational cost being dominated by the exponential cost for imputing diffusion bridges between successive knots (see Proposition \ref{prop:comp_cost}).
+As such our guideline of choosing $m=\ctc T$, (for some $\ctc >0$) is useful for ensuring the robustness of blocking schemes and a reasonable heuristic for practitioners.
 Note that although choosing too many knots is likely to be penalized less than choosing too few, choosing an excessive number of knots can negatively impact the mixing of the underlying chain.